 A full-time course load is 9 hours per semester during the academic year and 6 hours during the summer semester.
 The maximum semester course load for any student is 18 hours per semester.
-Students on at least a one-third time graduate assistantship or on a ROOST waiver must register for 12 hours per semester/summer session.
+Students on at least a one-third time graduate assistantship or on a ROOST waiver must register for 12 hours per semester (Fall/Spring) and 9 credit hours per summer session.
 For those students whose degree program officially requires more than 18 hours of credit per semester, the students will be limited to the program maximum.
 The minimum/maximum course load for which a graduate student may enroll is governed by the following: